sarchar/n64/README.md

 # WIP N64 Emulator

 This is a work-in-progress N64 emulator written in Rust.
-I've been in the emulation scene for decades but mostly only focused on the NES/SNES/GB era of consoles.
-It's time I conquered 3D.
+I've never written a large project in Rust before this.

+Currently, it is capable of running a few commercial games via HLE.
+My goal is to create a reasonably fast but accurate emulator.

+# Features

+* Fully passes all but the RDP tests in n64-systemtest, using the interpreter core
+* JIT dynrec CPU core, passing *almost* all n64-systemtest tests
+* avx256/512-based RSP core
+* Full PIF emulation (requires boot rom to run)
+* Basic HLE support
+* WIP graphical debugger
+* Audio partially supported via LLE

 # Requirements

 You'll need a PIF rom (sorry, can't help you out here.
 Google is your friend)